AmadeusBio.ai

 Configuring the Napari Command

-To run Napari globally without breaking your environments, we will route the command through a "Safe Commands" directory or a symbolic link.
+To run Napari globally without breaking your environments, we will route the command through a local user directory or symbolic link.

 1. Create the "Safe Commands" Directory (If you already created this for PyMOL, skip to step 3).
 Open PowerShell and create a dedicated folder for your global commands: